Darr-Eire/ohmycompetitions/CONTRIBUTING.md

 Thank you for your interest in contributing!
 OhMyCompetitions is built **by real Pioneers, for the Pi Network community**.
-Every line of code, idea, and improvement helps us build the **fairest competition hub in the Pi ecosystem**. 🚀
+Every line of code, idea and improvement helps us build the **fairest competition hub in the Pi ecosystem**. 🚀

 ---